steine/QuestForGloriousCode/README.md

 ## Design Principles
 ### Repository pattern
-Separate your code with a Repository and a Service layer.
+Separate your ORM from your business logic.
 Allowing the communication with the Database and conversion into data entities to be separated from the business/service logic. https://www.youtube.com/watch?v=rtXpYpZdOzM

+### Unit of Work
+Encapsulates data model change transactions.
+Owns the "SaveChanges" action.
+One UoW is used in tandem with several repositories.

-### UnitOfWork
+### Service Layer
+Separates the business logic from the presentation layers.

 ### Factory pattern